Published March 21, 2026 · Updated July 31, 2026

 What you get:

-- Folders and sub-folders to organize conversations by project, client, or topic (up to 25 on the free tier)
+- Folders and sub-folders to organize conversations by project, client, or topic (available on the free tier)

 - Starred conversations to pin your most important threads for instant access